A note on VNP-completeness and border complexity: Introduction

 \section{Introduction}

-Valiant's famous determinant versus permanent conjecture \cite{Val:79} states that the algebraic complexity class VBP (polynomials that can be written as determinants of polynomially large matrices of linear polynomials) is strictly contained in the class VNP (polynomials that can be written as Hamilton cycle polynomials of polynomially large matrices of linear polynomials, see Section~\ref{sec:actprelims}).
-In 2001 Mulmuley and Sohoni in their Geometric Complexity Theory approach towards resolving Valiant's conjecture \cite{gct1} stated a strengthening of the conjecture ($\VNP\not\subseteq\overline{\text{VBP}}$) that is based on \emph{border complexity}, which was stated independently for circuits by B\"urgisser \cite[hypothesis (12)]{bue:04} ($\VNP\not\subseteq\overline{\text{VP}}$).
+Valiant's famous determinant versus permanent conjecture \cite{Val:79} states that the algebraic complexity class VBP (polynomials that can be written as determinants of polynomially large matrices of linear polynomials) is strictly contained in the class VNP (polynomials that can be written as Hamilton cycle polynomials\footnote{in characteristic $\neq 2$ the Hamilton cycle polynomial can be replaced by the permanent polynomial for all our statements.} of polynomially large matrices of linear polynomials, see Section~\ref{sec:actprelims}).
+In 2001 Mulmuley and Sohoni \cite{gct1} in their Geometric Complexity Theory approach towards resolving Valiant's conjecture stated a strengthening of the conjecture ($\VNP\not\subseteq\overline{\text{VBP}}$) that is based on \emph{border complexity}, which was stated independently for circuits by B\"urgisser \cite[hypothesis (12)]{bue:04} ($\VNP\not\subseteq\overline{\text{VP}}$).
+Border complexity was first studied in the area of fast matrix multiplication algorithms, where it led to significant algorithmic speedups \cite{bini1980approximate, Bini:80,schonhage1981partial,romani1982some,coppersmith1982asymptotic,strassen1986asymptotic,coppersmith1987matrix}.
 The advantage of working with the closures of complexity classes is that this makes a large set of tools from algebraic geometry and representation theory available, see e.g.\ \cite{IB:18}.
 The hope is that VBP and VNP can still be separated in this coarser setting.
 Indeed, it is a major open question in geometric complexity theory whether or not $\text{VBP}=\overline{\text{VBP}}$, see \cite{grochow_et_al:LIPIcs:2016:6314}.
 If $\text{VBP}=\overline{\text{VBP}}$, then Valiant's conjecture must in principle be provable by algebraic geometry, provided it is true.
 If $\VNP \subseteq \overline{\text{VBP}}$, then the Geometric Complexity Theory approach fails unsalvageably, while Valiant's conjecture could still be true.

 In Boolean complexity theory the relationship between complexity classes is often depicted in diagrams.
 An analogue for the classical algebraic complexity classes is given in Figure~\ref{fig:compl}.
 In this paper we see that such a depiction presents misleading topological information: We study the set of VNP-complete polynomials and its complement and see that surprisingly both lie dense in VNP, see Theorem~\ref{thm:density}.
 We prove an analogous result for VF, VBP, and VP.
-This highlights that this topology is very coarse.
+This highlights that the topology is very coarse.